yamatatsu/blog/posts/003_AWS-Serverless-Applications-Lens.md

 The compute layer of your workload manages requests from external systems, controlling access and ensuring requests are appropriately authorized.
 It contains the runtime environment that your business logic will be deployed and executed by.

-AWS Lambda lets you run stateless serverless applications on a managed platform that supports microservices architectures, deployment, and management of execution at the function layer.
+**AWS Lambda** lets you run stateless serverless applications on a managed platform that supports microservices architectures, deployment, and management of execution at the function layer.

-With Amazon API Gateway, you can run a fully managed REST API that integrates with Lambda to execute your business logic and includes traffic management, authorization and access control, monitoring, and API versioning.
+With **Amazon API Gateway**, you can run a fully managed REST API that integrates with Lambda to execute your business logic and includes traffic management, authorization and access control, monitoring, and API versioning.

-AWS Step Functions orchestrates serverless workflows including coordination, state, and function chaining as well as combining long-running executions not supported within Lambda execution limits by breaking into multiple steps or by calling workers running on Amazon Elastic Compute Cloud (Amazon EC2) instances or on-premises.
+**AWS Step Functions** orchestrates serverless workflows including coordination, state, and function chaining as well as combining long-running executions not supported within Lambda execution limits by breaking into multiple steps or by calling workers running on Amazon Elastic Compute Cloud (Amazon EC2) instances or on-premises.

 ### Data Layer
 The data layer of your workload manages persistent storage from within a system.
 It provides a secure mechanism to store states that your business logic will need.
 It provides a mechanism to trigger events in response to data changes.

-Amazon DynamoDB helps you build serverless applications by providing a managed NoSQL database for persistent storage.
-Combined with DynamoDB Streams you can respond in near real-time to changes in your DynamoDB table by invoking Lambda functions.
-DynamoDB Accelerator (DAX) adds a highly available in-memory cache for DynamoDB that delivers up to 10x performance improvement from milliseconds to microseconds.
+**Amazon DynamoDB** helps you build serverless applications by providing a managed NoSQL database for persistent storage.
+Combined with **DynamoDB Streams** you can respond in near real-time to changes in your DynamoDB table by invoking Lambda functions. **DynamoDB Accelerator** (DAX) adds a highly available in-memory cache for DynamoDB that delivers up to 10x performance improvement from milliseconds to microseconds.

-With Amazon Simple Storage Service (Amazon S3), you can build serverless web applications and websites by providing a highly available key-value store, from which static assets can be served via a Content Delivery Network (CDN), such as Amazon CloudFront.
+With **Amazon Simple Storage Service** (Amazon S3), you can build serverless web applications and websites by providing a highly available key-value store, from which static assets can be served via a Content Delivery Network (CDN), such as Amazon CloudFront.

-Amazon Elasticsearch Service (Amazon ES) makes it easy to deploy, secure, operate, and scale Elasticsearch for log analytics, full-text search, application monitoring, and more.
+**Amazon Elasticsearch Service** (Amazon ES) makes it easy to deploy, secure, operate, and scale Elasticsearch for log analytics, full-text search, application monitoring, and more.
 Amazon ES is a fully managed service that provides both a search engine and analytics tools.

-AWS AppSync is a managed GraphQL service with enterprise grade security controls, as well as real-time and offline capabilities which make developing applications simple.
+**AWS AppSync** is a managed GraphQL service with enterprise grade security controls, as well as real-time and offline capabilities which make developing applications simple.
 AWS AppSync provides a data-driven API and a consistent programming language for applications and devices to connect to services such as DynamoDB, Amazon ES, and Amazon S3.

 ### Messaging and Streaming Layer
 The messaging layer of your workload manages communications between components.
 The streaming layer manages real-time analysis and processing of streaming data.

-Amazon Simple Notification Service (Amazon SNS) provides a fully managed messaging service for pub/sub patterns using asynchronous event notifications and mobile push notifications for microservices, distributed systems, and serverless applications.
+**Amazon Simple Notification Service** (Amazon SNS) provides a fully managed messaging service for pub/sub patterns using asynchronous event notifications and mobile push notifications for microservices, distributed systems, and serverless applications.

-Amazon Kinesis makes it easy to collect, process, and analyze real-time streaming data.
-With Amazon Kinesis Data Analytics, you can run standard SQL or build entire streaming applications using SQL.
+**Amazon Kinesis** makes it easy to collect, process, and analyze real-time streaming data.
+With **Amazon Kinesis Data Analytics**, you can run standard SQL or build entire streaming applications using SQL.

-Amazon Kinesis Data Firehose captures, transforms, and loads streaming data into Kinesis Analytics, Amazon S3, Amazon Redshift, and Amazon ES, enabling near real-time analytics with existing business intelligence tools.
+**Amazon Kinesis Data Firehose** captures, transforms, and loads streaming data into Kinesis Analytics, Amazon S3, Amazon Redshift, and Amazon ES, enabling near real-time analytics with existing business intelligence tools.

 ### User Management and Identity Layer
 The user management and identity layer of your workload provides identity, authentication, and authorization for both external and internal customers of your workload’s interfaces.

-With Amazon Cognito, you can easily add user sign-up, sign-in, and data synchronization to serverless applications.
-Amazon Cognito user pools provide built-in sign-in screens and federation with Facebook, Google, Amazon, and Security Assertion Markup Language (SAML).
-Amazon Cognito Federated Identities lets you securely provide scoped access to AWS resources that are part of your serverless architecture.
+With **Amazon Cognito**, you can easily add user sign-up, sign-in, and data synchronization to serverless applications. **Amazon Cognito** user pools provide built-in sign-in screens and federation with Facebook, Google, Amazon, and Security Assertion Markup Language (SAML). **Amazon Cognito** Federated Identities lets you securely provide scoped access to AWS resources that are part of your serverless architecture.

 ### Systems Monitoring and Deployment
 The system monitoring layer of your workload manages system visibility through metrics and creates contextual awareness of how it operates and behaves over time.
 The deployment layer defines how your workload changes are promoted through a release management process.

-With Amazon CloudWatch, you can access system metrics on all the AWS services you use, consolidate system and application level logs, and create business key performance indicators (KPIs) as custom metrics for your specific needs.
+With **Amazon CloudWatch**, you can access system metrics on all the AWS services you use, consolidate system and application level logs, and create business key performance indicators (KPIs) as custom metrics for your specific needs.
 It provides dashboards and alerts that can trigger automated actions on the platform.

-AWS X-Ray lets you analyze and debug serverless applications by providing distributed tracing and service maps to easily identify performance bottlenecks by visualizing a request end-to-end.
+**AWS X-Ray** lets you analyze and debug serverless applications by providing distributed tracing and service maps to easily identify performance bottlenecks by visualizing a request end-to-end.

-AWS Serverless Application Model (AWS SAM) is an extension of AWS CloudFormation that is used to package, test, and deploy serverless applications.
+**AWS Serverless Application Model** (AWS SAM) is an extension of AWS CloudFormation that is used to package, test, and deploy serverless applications.
 SAM CLI can also enable faster debugging cycles when developing Lambda functions locally.

 ### Deployment approaches
 A best practice for deployments in a Microservice architecture is to ensure that a change does not break the service contract of the consumer.
 If the API owner  makes a breaking change to the service contract and the consumer is not ready for it, failures can occur.